Today millions of Americans are entering retirement age without enough funds to allow them to live the lifestyle they once did.

 While we are told to start investing early in life, many of us do not for one reason or another.

-Over the years I’ve talked to many individuals that “wished they would have saved more” and “wished they would started earlier”.
+Over the years, I’ve talked to many individuals who “wished they would have saved more” and “wished they would have started earlier.”

 If you find yourself approaching retirement age and have not yet looked at your retirement needs or started saving for later in life, it’s not too late.